-Over the past two decades, the Orange County toll roads have become an integral part of the regional transportation system.
-Customer surveys show that people depend on The Toll Roads for reliability in the travel time it takes to reach their destination.
+Over the past two decades, TCA's toll roads have become an integral part of the regional transportation system.
+Customer surveys show that people depend on The Toll Roads for reliability in the travel time it takes to reach their destination and because there is less traffic.
 As regional travel demand grows and the freeway and arterial system become more congested, the toll road system can sometimes experience congestion as well.
-In order to preserve dependable travel times, system expansion projects may be warranted.
+In order to preserve dependable travel times, customer satisfaction and revenue, system expansion projects may be warranted.

-The transportation corridor system is designed to be expanded with additional lanes as traffic demand and volumes grow.
-Space is also provided within the median for either additional travel lanes and/or potential transit facilities as the County of Orange and surrounding communities mature.
-Since the corridors were originally planned there have been several changes to key factors that influence travel demand.
+The Toll Road system is designed to be expanded with additional lanes as traffic demand and volumes grow.
+Space is also provided within the median for either additional travel lanes and/or potential transit as the County of Orange and surrounding communities mature.
+Since originally planned there have been several changes to key factors that influence travel demand.
 These factors include residential and non-residential development changes, shifts in population and employment, changes to the arterial highway system and changes in commuter behavior.

-Several widening projects have taken place on the toll road system since the original project construction in the late 1990's (see Completed Projects).
+Several widening projects have taken place on The Toll Road system since the original project construction in the late 1990's (see Completed Projects).
 There have also been widening projects that were initiated yet not implemented as a result of the changes to travel demand (see Table 8).

 Foothill/Eastern Widening Projects

-In \$1 ,000

-FY '16

-Act ual

-F Y15 & Pl us Prop ose FY18 &

-Activity Limits Prior Proje cted d F Y17 Later Total

-241 Southbound Widening Bake to Santa Margarita \$ 3,902 \$ - \$ - TBD TBD

-241 Widening (Loma) 133 to Chapman 961 3 3 TBD TBD

-Total \$ 4,863 \$ 3 \$ 3 TBD TBD
+In \$1 ,000 Activity Limits 1.00 Y15 & Prior 100.00V FY18 & Later Total 241 Southbound Widening Bake to Santa Margarita \$ 3,902 \$ \$ TBD TBD 241 Widening (Loma) 133 to Chapman 961 6 3 3 TBD TBD Tota 4 \$ 4,863 \$ 3 \$ 3 TBD TBD